RafGarn/gitRepo/README.md

 When you enter a URL, the computer doesn’t know English so it needs to go to the DNS which will resolve the name to an IP.

 First it’ll go to the dns which is your router, and search for a matching IP in his datatbase.
-If he doesnt find it he will go to the DNS datatbase which is on the ISP’s router.
+If he doesn't find it he will go to the DNS datatbase which is on the ISP’s router.

 Now your computer knows where to forward it and will send an HTTP request to the server from which you want to get the web page.
 For example, Amazon.